Mini-Elliot/React-steps-project/README.md

 - **JavaScript (ES6+)**
 - **CSS** for styling

   This is the build version.
-If you want the course code, you can comment here
+If you want the course code, you can comment here.
+  Use this link to visit that site [Click Here](https://build-d87k6sy9b-elliot-aldersons-projects-f593a523.vercel.app/)